Fraud and Employee Benefits Plan

 - Bank statement

 Steps to reduce fraud can often be inconvenient for employees and practitioners both.
 However, fraud is a serious issue that impacts all benefit plans.
-Given the revelation that over $5 million in fraudulent claims were charged to the Toronto Transit Commission benefits plan a few years back, employees must be patient when carriers ask for their co-operation.
+Given the revelation that over $5 million in fraudulent claims were charged to a large Transit Commission benefits plan a few years back, employees must be patient when carriers ask for their co-operation.
 A few extra steps can help protect your benefit plan in the long run.
 Contact ASSOCIUM Benefits or your carrier if you suspect fraud or just want more information on how to protect your plan or contact the Canadian Life and Health Insurance Association.

 ASSOCIUM Benefits is a very unique employee group benefits provider, focused on supporting benefits advisors and their employer clients.
 We provide Brokers and Plan Sponsors with a range of solutions from traditional group benefits to more customized, cost and tax effective employee compensation.
 Let’s connect to find out how we can help.